International Journal of Stress Prevention and Wellbeing (IJSPW)

 Acknowledgments Authors are only allowed to add an acknowledgment to the manuscript after it has been accepted for publication in order to ensure the masked peer-review process.
 Acknowledgments are placed before the references.

 Publication IJSPW has adopted a continuous online publication model.
-Therefore once a paper is accepted for publication, it will be uploaded to the website within 28 days.
+Therefore once a paper is accepted for publication, it will be uploaded to the website within 42 days subject to typesetting checks.
 Articles published within a given year are allocated the same volume number.
 Although IJSPW is an e-journal, it may be published in a print format for professional bodies or subscribers on an annual basis if requested.